 Among those artists represented are: Pablo Picasso, Henri Matisse, Marc Chagall, Joan Miro, Auguste Rodin, Giorgio DeChirico, Mary Cassatt, Milton Avery, Everett Shinn, Richard Lindner, Larry Rivers, Ben Shahn, Victor Vasarely, Andy Warhol, Andre Derain, Marisol, Robert Rauschenberg, Leonard Baskin, Roy Lichtenstein, Alex Katz, Tom Wesselmann, Paul Jenkins, Saul Steinberg, Isamu Noguchi, Alfonso Ossorio, Jim Dine, Christo, Jean Dubuffet, Gustav Klimt, and Alberto Giacometti.

 In the end, I did enjoy the little art museum even if I didn’t really learn anything.
-Well, anything other than the fact that Housatonic Community College exists and that smoking baby monkeys cracks Yvonne up:
+Well, anything other than the fact that Housatonic Community College exists and that smoking baby monkeys crack Yvonne up: